abhishekarya1/DSA-2k23/swtp.md

 			j++;
 		}

-		// between j and i (both inclusive) is atmost k and exactly k
+		// between j and i (both inclusive) is less than k subarray (since we remmoved exactly k and greater than k subarrays using WHILE loop condition)
-		// so before j (exclusive) will be atleast k ans += j;
+		// so remaining part i.e. before j (exclusive) will be atleast k (exactly k and greater than k) subarray ans += j;
 	}
 	return ans;